Reed Crandall: Early life and career

 Reed Crandall was born in Winslow, Indiana, the son of Rayburn Crandall and wife.
-One cousin was reportedly official Grand Teton National Park resident artist and photographer Harrison Crandall.(There is no verification that Reed is related to Harrison Crandall) Crandall graduated from Newton High School in Newton, Kansas, in 1935, and then attended the Cleveland School of Art in Cleveland, Ohio, on a scholarship.
+Crandall graduated from Newton High School in Newton, Kansas, in 1935, and then attended the Cleveland School of Art in Cleveland, Ohio, on a scholarship.
 He graduated in 1939.
 His father died in the spring of Crandall's freshman year at art school, which Crandall left temporarily to return to Kansas.
 His mother and sister moved to Cleveland during Crandall's junior year.
 With his schoolmate Frank Borth, Crandall found work painting signs on storefront windows.
 Crandall's art influences included the painters and commercial illustrators N.C.
 Wyeth, Howard Pyle and James Montgomery Flagg.

 Another classmate, the son of the president of the Cleveland-based Newspaper Enterprise Association syndicate, recommended Crandall for a job at NEA as a general art assistant, where Crandall drew maps and other supporting material.
 Following his desire to be a magazine illustrator, Crandall unsuccessfully made the rounds of glossy magazines in New York City and Philadelphia, and at some point did a small amount of work for a children's book publisher.
-Moving to New York with his mother and sister, Crandall found work in the fledgling medium of comic books, joining the Eisner and Iger Studio, an early comic-book packager that supplied complete, outsourced comics for publishers.
+Moving to New York with his mother and sister, Crandall found work in the fledgling medium of comic books, joining the Eisner and Iger Studio, an early comic book packager that supplied complete, outsourced comics for publishers.